realrajdip/use-photo/README.md

 ## 🖥️ Usage

-First, import the usePhoto hook and use it in your component.
+First of all, import the usePhoto hook and use it in your component.
 Make sure to replace 'your-cloud-name' and 'your-upload-preset' with your actual Cloudinary details.

 ## ✅ Cloudinary Configuration